Fly screen / Insect Screen Installation on Windows & Doors

 - Install the self adhesive hook onto clean, dry surfaces only.

 - Hook should be installed at room temp. of 18°C or higher for best results and in non-humid conditions.
 If temperature is lower warm frame and hook (with hair dryer or small fan heater) to increase the bond.

 - Do not touch the adhesive with fingers and ensure your scissors are clean.

 - Do not pre-cut hook and attach to the screen; attach directly to window frame, one side at a time and cut.

 - Hold the hook on the sides between your thumb and forefinger, peel back release liner without touching the glue to about 25mm (1″) and place in position.
-Continue down one side of the frame peeling back liner as you go, cut with clean scissors once side is finished, apply pressure to activate the glue.
+(See picture on left below) Continue down one side of the frame peeling back liner as you go, cut with clean scissors once side is finished, apply pressure to activate the glue.
 Proceed with the other 3 sides of frame the same way.

-- Apply pressure to installed hook using a Stanley knife handle or teaspoon, this activates the Pressure Sensitive Adhesive, pay special attention to the corners as these often get missed.
+- Apply pressure to installed hook using a Stanley knife handle or teaspoon, (See picture on right below) this activates the Pressure Sensitive Adhesive, pay special attention to the corners as these often get missed.